nuintun/koa-files/README.md

 - Defaults to `true`.
 - Enable or disable Last-Modified header.
-- Uses the file system's last modified value.
+- Use the file system's last modified value.
 - Can be overridden by the `headers`.

 ##### `ignore`